tryscer/flock/flock-music.md

 ​	“You guys have a *choir*?”
 ​	“Are you convinced yet?”
 Asks Eddie.
 “Or do you guys want to still go see the Seven-Tops?”
 ​	“Hey, why are you like this?”
 Says Mucho.
 “Show some respect.
 Some of these cats can *rock*.”
-​	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
+​	“All I’m saying,” says Eddie, “is after the Steam Pillars… I don’t think there’s going to be any of another show.”
 ​	“Are you being metaphorical?”
 Asks Cindy.
 “Have everybody met?
 I’m Cindy and this is my brother Barry and my cousin from New York City Eleanore.”
 ​	I suddenly realize that apart from Eddie, all the people are black, and reflect briefly on how much I’ve grown since this morning.
 I’m tingling with excitement.
 ​	“You guys are real musicians!
 With a choir!”